leonvanbokhorst/ai-lab-image/README.md

 ### Using `uv` Package Manager

 `uv` is installed at container startup by the `start.sh` script and made available on the `PATH`.
+Its cache is directed to `/workspace/.cache/uv` on the persistent volume.
 To use it inside the container's shell:

 ```bash
 # Install a package